Skip to content

 The four-day weekend happens if:

-Ramadan lasts 29 days, making Thursday, March 19 the first day of Eid Al Fitr
+- The month of Shaban lasts 29 days, and - Ramadan begins on Wednesday, February 18, and - Ramadan lasts 29 days, making Thursday, March 19 the first day of Eid Al Fitr

-In this case, the public holiday would run from Thursday to Sunday, giving UAE residents a four-day long weekend.
+In this case, the UAE public holiday would run from Thursday to Sunday, giving residents a four-day long weekend.

 Other Possible Eid Al Fitr 2026 Dates